 - 2 tablespoons fresh dill or mint (I most often use dill)

 - Place grated cucumber in a strainer set over a bowl and toss with 1/4 teaspoon kosher salt.
 Let stand for 30 minutes.
 Discard liquid that collects in the bowl and dry cucumbers well between double layers of paper towels, pressing out excess water.

 - Cover and refrigerate for at least an hour for the flavors to develop.
-Stir the tzatziki and season to taste with additional salt, pepper, and lemon juice, if desired.
+Stir the tzatziki and season to taste with additional salt, pepper, and vinegar or lemon juice, if desired.
 Store in the refrigerator in an airtight container for up to 3 days.